MananKGarg/CodeForces/README.md

 # CodeForces
-SOlutions of problems solved on codeforces
+Solutions of problems solved on CodeForces